 This site is intended as a broader presentation of my various work, and work-related, activities.
 The intention is to present work I’m involved with in a more ‘open access’ format, as much as I can.
 Too much intellectual work is locked behind internet paywalls, or contained in over-priced books.
 If you don’t have membership of a University library, much of this material cannot be accessed.
 My hope, is that this use of social media will engage with a broader audience than normally accesses traditional academic outlets.
 Where I can make material openly available, I will do.
 The site is intended to be an expression of my conviction that research, ideas, practice and activism must be connected.

-Most of the material is related to my professional concerns and activities, but there is the occasional blog entry that is a bit more off-piste .
-Please feel free to contact if there’s anything here you wish to discuss – please contact me through my University of Nottingham web page.
+Most of the material here is related to my professional concerns and activities, but there is the occasional blog entry that is a bit more off-piste .
+Please feel free to contact if there’s anything here you wish to discuss – my email address is available on my University of Nottingham web page.